jrckln/Bendyourspline/www/help_goodnessfit.md

 This number gives the maximal adjusted R<sup>2</sup> that can be reached with the chosen variable pair and

 * the powers for fractional polynomials
-* the degree and number of knots for B-splines
+* the degree and number and position of knots for B-splines
-* the number of knots for natural splines
+* the number and position of knots for natural splines